-- (III) includes a severe weather event that one or more reputable weather forecasting sources forecasts to occur in the following twenty-four hours and that is more likely than not to result in dangerous travel or on-site outdoor or indoor work conditions for individuals in the path of the weather event. - (x) "Energy assistance organization" means the nonprofit corporation established for low-income energy assistance pursuant to § 40-8.5-104, C.R.S. - (y) "Energy Sector Public Works (ESPW) project" is a project pursuant to § 24-92-301, C.R.S., et seq., that for purposes of these rules: - (I) has the purpose of generating, transmitting, or distributing electricity or natural gas to provide energy to Colorado individual consumers and businesses; - (II) is built by or for a utility, including any project for which energy is purchased through a power purchase or similar agreement; - (III) has a total project cost of \$1,000,000 or greater; - (IV) receives a presumption of prudence for at least \$500,000 in ratepayer funding as approved in any proceeding conducted by the Commission as part of an electric resource acquisition pursuant to rule 3600, et seq., or a request for a certification of public convenience and necessity pursuant to § 40-5-101, et seq.; and - (V) includes power generation with a nameplate generation capacity of one megawatt or higher, or an energy storage system as defined by § 40-2-202, C.R.S., with an energy rating of one megawatt of power capacity or four megawatt hours of usable energy capacity or higher; or - (VI) includes pollution controls, utility gas distribution, electric transmission, geothermal systems or thermal networks, electric vehicle charging infrastructure, or carbon capture and storage. - "Gas" means natural or geological gas; hydrogen, or recovered methane, or any mixture thereof transported by a common carrier or dedicated pipeline; flammable gas; manufactured gas; petroleum or other hydrocarbon gases including propane; or any mixture of gases injected into a pipeline and transmitted, distributed, or furnished by any utility. - (aaz) "Income-qualified utility customer" or "low-income customer" is a customer meeting the requirements of § 40-3-106(1)(d)(II), C.R.S. - (bbaa) "Informal complaint" means an informal complaint as defined and discussed in the Commission's Rules Regulating Practice and Procedure, 4 CCR 723-1. - (ccbb) "Interruption" means a utility's inability to provide transportation to a transportation customer, or its inability to serve a sales customer, due to constraints on the utility's pipeline system.
+- (III) includes a severe weather event that one or more reputable weather forecasting sources forecasts to occur in the following twenty-four hours and that is more likely than not to result in dangerous travel or on-site outdoor or indoor work conditions for individuals in the path of the weather event. - (x) "Energy assistance organization" means the nonprofit corporation established for low-income energy assistance pursuant to § 40-8.5-104, C.R.S. - (y) "Energy Sector Public Works (ESPW) project" is a project pursuant to § 24-92-301, C.R.S., et seq., that for purposes of these rules: - (I) has the purpose of generating, transmitting, or distributing electricity or natural gas to provide energy to Colorado individual consumers and businesses; - (II) is built by or for a utility, including any project for which energy is purchased through a power purchase or similar agreement; - (III) has a total project cost of \$1,000,000 or greater, of which the utility will request Commission approval for ratepayers to pay at least \$500,000; - (IV) receives a presumption of prudence for is funded by least \$500,000 in ratepayer funding and is included for approval through any proceeding conducted by the Commission as part of an electric resource acquisition pursuant to rule 3600, et seq., or a request for a certification certificate of public convenience and necessity pursuant to § 40-5-101, C.R.S. et seq. and the cost thresholds set forth in rule 4102; and - (V) includes power generation with a nameplate generation capacity of one megawatt or higher or an energy storage system as defined by § 40-2-202, C.R.S., with an energy rating of one megawatt of power capacity or four megawatt hours of usable energy capacity or higher; or - (V) includes pollution controls, utility gas transmission and distribution, electric transmission, geothermal systems or thermal networks, and hydrogen-related infrastructure construction projects electric vehicle charging infrastructure, or carbon capture and storage. - "Gas" means natural or geological gas; hydrogen, or recovered methane, or any mixture thereof transported by a common carrier or dedicated pipeline; flammable gas; manufactured gas; petroleum or other hydrocarbon gases including propane; or any mixture of gases injected into a pipeline and transmitted, distributed, or furnished by any utility. - (aaz) "Income-qualified utility customer" or "low-income customer" is a customer meeting the requirements of § 40-3-106(1)(d)(II), C.R.S. - (bbaa) "Informal complaint" means an informal complaint as defined and discussed in the Commission's Rules Regulating Practice and Procedure, 4 CCR 723-1. - (ccbb) "Interruption" means a utility's inability to provide transportation to a transportation customer, or its inability to serve a sales customer, due to constraints on the utility's pipeline system.